hablapps/LensStateIsYourFather/README.md

 ### Informal Proof

-Right now, we can't guarantee that the result of an invocation to `ms_2_ln` yields a very well-behaved lens.
-Indeed, the only fact that we can say about this definition is that it compiles (and that's saying a lot).
-Thereby, our mission consists on proving that the resulting lens is lawful.
-How can we state such an argument?
-Fortunately, we don't have to start from scratch, we know that `MonadState` holds some laws that we could exploit for this purpose.

-Before we dive in, we're going to narrow the scope of the proof, to make things simpler.
+Fortunately, we don't have to start from scratch to prove that our isomorphism is correct, we know that `MonadState` has some laws that we could exploit for this purpose.
+Prior to that, we're going to narrow the scope of the proof, to make things simpler.
 Instead of showing the whole correspondence, we'll simply show the following subproof of the forward function:

 ```Coq
 ∀ ms ∈ MSLens[S, A], putPut ms -> updateUpdate (ms_2_ln ms)